Kakamotobi/Learned/DSA/08-Singly-Linked-Lists.md

   - Insertion and deletion can be expensive (reindexing required).
     - *One of the biggest reason to use a linked list is if you need to care for insertion/deletion of data and random access is not needed.*
   - Can quickly be accessed at a specific index.
+- *Singly linked lists are an excellent alternative to arrays when insertion and deletion at the beginning are frequently required and random access is not needed.*

+## Singly Linked List Big O
+- Insertion - depends
+  - Finding the index to insert at - O(1) or O(n)
+  - Performing the insertion - O(1)
+- Removal - depends
+  - Finding the index to remove - O(1) or O(n)
+  - Performing the removal - O(1)
+- Searching - O(n)
+- Access - O(n)

 ## Singly Linked List Implementation
 ```js